Chapter 10 SPC Charting with qicharts2

 Figure 10.6: Splitting using a period variable

-- there is a sustained shift in data
+- a sustained shift is present

 - the shift is in the desired direction

-- the shift is expected to continue
+- the new level is expected to persist

 Figure 10.7: Splitting using a period variable